- Red Stripe: Emergency Ambulance — white body, min 3 crew, advanced life support equipment.

 - Crew: Minimum three persons: at least two health workers (one of whom must be a physician or paramedic), plus one driver.
 [1]

-- Equipment: In addition to emergency ambulance equipment, the ICU ambulance carries advanced monitoring systems, infusion pumps, and specialized medical devices enabling ICU-level care during transport.
+- Equipment: In addition to emergency ambulance equipment, the Intensive Care Unit (ICU) ambulance carries advanced monitoring systems, infusion pumps, and specialized medical devices enabling Intensive Care Unit (ICU)-level care during transport.
 [1]

-- Use Cases: Transfer of critical patients from ICU units, post-operative patients requiring advanced monitoring, and intercity critical care transports.
+- Use Cases: Transfer of critical patients from Intensive Care Unit (ICU) units, post-operative patients requiring advanced monitoring, and intercity critical care transports.

 Blue-Striped Ambulance: Patient Transport Ambulance

 A blue stripe indicates a Patient Transport Ambulance.
-The June 2025 regulation amendment significantly updated these ambulances' appearance and operational rules.
-[3]
+The new regulation of 8 January 2025 redefined these ambulances' appearance and equipment rules, and the June 2025 amendment further updated the warning-light and training requirements.
+[1][3]

 Vehicle Features:

-- Light System: Blue warning lights must now be instantly detachable (not permanently fixed).
-Audio warning system is present.
+- Light System: The blue warning light must be instantly detachable.
+An audio warning system is present.
 [3]

 - Crew: Minimum two persons: one health worker and one driver.
 [1]

 - Equipment: Basic first aid supplies, stretcher, oxygen cylinder, and blood pressure monitor.
-[1] Advanced ICU-level devices found in emergency ambulances are not present.
+[1] Advanced Intensive Care Unit (ICU)-level devices found in emergency ambulances are not present.

 Regulatory Restriction (Article 30/g): Patient transport ambulances cannot be used for transporting patients requiring emergency medical intervention.
-If an emergency develops during transport, flashers are activated and audio warning systems may be used with SKKM (Health Command Control Center) approval.
+If an emergency develops during transport, flashers are activated and audio warning systems may be used with Health Command Control Center (SKKM) approval.
 [1][3]

 Special-Purpose Ambulances